Akant-Bhola/Toronto-Weather-Forecast/README.md

 # Toronto-Weather-Forecast
-This Databricks project processes Toronto's 10-day weather forecast using Apache Spark.
-The first notebook handles ETL and creates visualisations, offering insights into the weather data.
-The second notebook presents a dashboard that consolidates these visualisations, providing a clear overview of the forecast.
+This project, developed on Databricks, focuses on analysing Toronto's 10-day weather forecast.
+The first notebook combines data extraction, transformation, and loading (ETL) with the creation of various visualisations using Apache Spark.
+The second notebook presents a dedicated dashboard that showcases these visualisations, providing an interactive and comprehensive overview of Toronto's upcoming weather patterns.
+GitHub’s preview for .ipynb files may not fully render the content.
+For the best viewing experience, download the HTML files and open them in a browser, or open the .dbc files directly in Databricks.